AlaaElden98/CollegeSystem/README.md

 1 - in the first screen choose level , department , subject found in database , choose chapter

-2 - in the second screen can add question , all option and correct answer
+2 - in the second screen he can add question with all choices and the correct answer

-all this information will fetch from database when doctor make exam practice to student
+all this information will be fetched from database when doctor make exam practice to student

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085226-950a3e80-4a7f-11ea-8bf4-30c297cb3e18.png">|<img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085234-a5bab480-4a7f-11ea-914c-cb7df56e42c7.png">